-The Student Counseling and Health Center is dedicated to promoting health and well-being from the foundation of Catholic Identity guidelines for the university community.
-Our work is based upon the principles of Catholic Social Teachings and Catholic Health Care: the care and dignity of the individual; attending the needs of the marginalized and disenfranchised; respect for workers; care of the environment; and the promotion of peace and nonviolence in our world.
-At St. Thomas University, we have the unique advantage of providing an intimate education model, aimed at 'developing ethical leaders for life.'
-The counseling staff are trained and credentialed to provide individual and group therapeutic services.
-Health care services are provided by Baptist Health Primary Care, located on the university's campus.
+The STU Health & Wellness Center is dedicated to promoting health and well-being based on the foundation of Catholic Identity guidelines for the university community.
+Our work is rooted in the principles of Catholic Social Teachings and Catholic Health Care: the care and dignity of the individual; attending to the needs of the marginalized and disenfranchised; respect for workers; care for the environment; and the promotion of peace and nonviolence in our world.
+At St. Thomas University, we uniquely provide an intimate educational model aimed at 'developing ethical leaders for life.'
+The Health & Wellness staff are trained and credentialed to offer individual short-term therapeutic services and acute medical care.